vinaykashya/Twingo/README.md

+#Team Twingo - CarND Capstone
+This project was the culmination of 9 months of accelerated learning in the self-driving space.
+The goal of the project was to implement and integrate everything we have learned over the the last 3 terms to be tested on in a real-world scenario.
+The skeleton software stack for the self-driving car was provided in ROS with autoware and dbw integrations.
+We had to implement a planning module (*waypoint updater*), a control module (*twist_control*) and a perception module (*traffic light detection*).

+## Implementation details
+### Planning Module (Waypoint loader)
+Here we obtain the pose of the car with respect to the waypoints from the simulator or the test track.
+We figure out the closest waypoint to the car.
+The next 200 waypoints from the track are then obtained and published to the controller node.
+If a traffic light is detected, the waypoints upto the light will be given decelerating velocities and the waypoints following the traffic lights are given a velocity of 0.
+This node also decides if it is safe to stop given the distance to the trafic light based on the current velocity of the car.

+### Controller Module (Twist Controller)
+The waypoints loaded into the controller module, and the waypoint loader issues twist commands based onthe twist controller.
+In the twist controller we have a PID controller for the throttle/brake action based on the waypoint list.
+The steering in controlled by a yaw controller based on the angular and linear velocity.
+The brake, throttle and steering command are then published to the dbw node to control the car.

+### Perception Module (Traffic light detection and classification)
+This node publishes the waypoint of the closest treaffic light that is red when it is detected.
+The traffic light detection a optimised detector-classifer network.
+For the detector network we use the pre-trained SSD-Mobilenet architecture which is pretrained on the COCO dataset ( as one of the class labels in the dataset is traffic lights) followed by a low copmute and storage version of alexnet called squeezenet.
+The single shot detector architecture with mobilenet was chosen because of the accuracy and performance benefits as they are designed to run on low power hardware on the clients.
+Squeezenet was selected as it dramatically reduces the size for parameter storage and hence all the weights can fit on the RAM simultaneously.
+It was trained on some TL images from COCO and a few captured from the simulator.

+##Team members
+Vinay Kashyap (Team lead) - vpkashya@asu.edu
+Tom Zheng - sotomso@hotmail.com
+Anh Le - atle2@uci.edu
+Daedeepya Yendluri - dyendlur@gmail.com

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 Please use **one** of the two installation options, either native **or** docker installation.